 - Cavesson, drop, grackle of flash nosebands are permitted.

-The winners of the Intermediate and Members Combined Training sections in the nine area qualifiers will qualify for the final at the Dublin Horse Show.
+The winners of the Intermediate and Members' Combined Training sections in the nine Irish Pony Club area qualifiers will qualify for the Final at the Dublin Horse Show.

 The nine area qualifiers are run in conjunction with the Irish Pony Club.
 For further details on the nine area qualifiers and area representatives please visit www.irishponyclub.ie .

-Two Pony club members from Northern Ireland will be invited to qualify for each section based on results of the following event:
+Two Pony Club members from Northern Ireland for each of the Intermediate and Members' Combined Training sections will be invited to compete in the Final at the Dublin Horse Show based on results of the following event:

 Iveagh Pony Club Grounds, Moyallan, Co.
 Down on Friday 30th of June

-A maximum of eleven competitors will compete in each of the Members and Intermediate sections at the Final.
+A maximum of eleven competitors will compete in each of the Members' and Intermediate sections at the Dublin Horse Show.